 Risk-Centric Threat Models as Blueprints to Operationalizing Cybersecurity

-Introduction: SOC Processes Are Flawed
+Introduction: SOC Processes are Flawed

 Desensitization, as defined within the psychological definition, is a process that diminishes responsiveness to adverse events after repeated exposure.